 - HBO — $15 per month

-The service is offering a 30-day free trial for the Hulu and Hulu (no ads) plans and a seven-day free trial for the more expensive Hulu + Live TV plan.
+The service is offering a 30-day free trial for the Hulu and Hulu (no ads) plans.
+There’s a seven-day free trial for the more expensive Hulu + Live TV plan.
 You also get a seven-day free trial for the add-ons mentioned above.

 So, which one is right for you?

 Which of the two streaming services to subscribe to comes down to personal preference.
-Netflix has more (and arguably better) original content, offers more support for 4K resolution (high-end plan only), and is more generous in terms of how many devices you can watch content on at the same time.
+Netflix has more (and arguably better) original content.
+It also offers more support for 4K resolution (high-end plan only).
+Finally, it is more generous in terms of how many devices you can watch content on at the same time.

 You get to decide the winner in the Hulu vs Netflix battle.